shivambhosle18/Sachin-Shivam/README.txt

 git push origin --delete <branch name> = will delete branch from git hub git rm <filename/folder name> = to delete perticular folder or file

+>>> When you want to toggle between branches then git will ask you to commit before toggling it will not allow you to toggle untill you commit, so if you dont want to commit and still want to toggle other branches then you have to use the following commands

+git stash -- to save it and hide, after that you will be able to toggle without commiting your work git stash pop -- to retrive the work where you left by saying git stash

+<<<

 ====== Connecting Existing Local Directory to repository on github =======